frasermarlow/singer-getting-started/README.md

 If you want to explore how these catalog files are structured , I would recommend the Singer.io docs as well as the JSON explorer found at http://www.bodurov.com/JsonFormatter/

-There is one challenge with Singer catalog files – they often default to loading nothing and let you explicitly check off the tables or data types you want.
+There is one challenge with Singer catalog files – they often default to loading nothing and let you *explicitly* check off the tables or data types you want.

-Referring to the Singer documentation pertaining to the catalog,  we need to edit the catalog.json file and pick out which ‘streams’ we want to activate.
+Referring to the Singer documentation pertaining to the catalog,  we need to edit the catalog.json file and pick out which ‘_streams_’ we want to activate.

-We do this by adding the property `“selected”: true ` to the stream’s ‘metadata’ object:
+We do this by adding the property `“selected”: true ` to the stream’s ‘_metadata_’ object:

 In my case I browse through the *catalog.json* file until I find the steam’s ‘*metadata*’ array and I append the `"selected": true`   key/value pair to the metadata object for each stream I want to import: